 Q: How much will it actually speed up the round?

 A: To be sure, the practical limitation is whether or not the others in your foursome have eBikes, and if there are regular-pace golfers ahead of you in which case you would mostly get to your ball quickly and have to wait to hit it your shot.
-The ultimate would be if everyone on the course had their own single-rider device which is the goal for the future.
+The ultimate will be when everyone on the course has their own single-rider device which is the goal for the future.
 Advocates of single-rider devices estimate that it could cut the round in half compared to conventional carts.
 No one knows for sure because there are no courses where everyone has an eBike or other single-rider device.
-But I can confirm that when I have ridden my bike with others in my foursome on conventional carts and no one ahead of us, I am always at my ball first while those sharing a cart are waiting on each other.
+But I can confirm that when I have ridden my bike with others in my foursome on conventional carts and no one ahead of us, I am already at my ball while those sharing a cart are waiting on each other.
 Still, with no one in front of us, we have completed a round in 2 1/2 hours without feeling rushed.
-I look forward to the day coming soon when all four of us will have our own eBikes and no one in front of us so we can report the actual time it takes to play a full eBike round which I believe will be under 2 hours.
+I look forward to the time when all of us will have our own eBikes and no one is in front of us so we can report the actual time it takes to play a full eBike round which I believe will be under 2 hours.
 And even moreso, I look forward to the time when most golf courses and most players have Divnick eBikes so everyone can enjoy faster rounds!

 Q: Is it powerful enough to go up steep hills?